Chaser2143/CS260/README.md

 - (Required) A link to your GitHub startup repository prominently displayed on your application's home page (Linked via the icon in the bottom right corner)

 - **Backend listens for WebSocket connection**
+  - Established at the bottom of `main.js`, which is included on the login and console pages.
+Middleware for websocket is found in `peerProxy.js`.
 - **Frontend makes WebSocket connection**
+  - Each time login and console pages are loaded, main.js is called which create the actual connection.
+Middleware for websocket is found in `peerProxy.js`.
 - **Data sent over WebSocket connection**
+  - This occurs in the `loginOrCreate()` function of `login.js`.
+Each time a successful login or account creation occurs, everyone else will be told that person logged in.
+(Their email is sent as a JSON message).
+The send function can be found in `main.js`.
 - **WebSocket data displayed in the application interface**
+  - Everytime someone else logs in, their email will be displayed at the bottom of the login and console pages.
+The functionality can be found in `setMSG()` in `main.js`.
+(To test this, I opened a browser on my computer, and then logged in on my phone, and vice versa).